Horlarmmy/Blockpass/README.md

 ### Additional Resources

-For comprehensive details on deploying and using the BlockPass contract, please refer to the [BlockPass Smart Contract README](./contracts/README.md).
+For comprehensive details on deploying and using the BlockPass contract, please refer to the [BlockPass Smart Contract README WASM](./contracts/Near/README.md) | [BlockPass Smart Contract README (EVM)](./contracts/Hardhat/README.md).

 ---